 Baking powder has always struck me as quite magical.
 Typically used in tandem with basic baking soda, a teeny, tiny teaspoon of acidic baking powder can leaven an army of cookies, a trio of cake layers, or stack of pillowy tortillas alike.

 But while they look similarly and often work side-by-side, baking powder and baking soda are not to be used interchangeably.
 Because baking soda relies on a certain amount of acid to be present to leaven a baked good, swapping baking soda for baking powder will yield a batter that’s improperly risen and overly basic (metallic-tasting).
-But before you run to the store, consider one of these three substitutes, all made from pantry staples.
+Here we’re sharing six popular baking powder substitutes, all of which are made from common pantry staples.

-That’s right—you can make your own baking powder right at home.
-For every 1 teaspoon you need, combine 1/4 teaspoon of baking soda with 1/2 teaspoon of cream of tartar.
-For a larger, storable batch combine 1 part baking soda with 1 part cornstarch (or arrowroot powder) and 2 parts cream of tartar.
+- For a larger, storable batch of homemade baking powder, combine one part baking soda with one part cornstarch (or arrowroot powder) and 2 parts cream of tartar.

-A neutral-tasting acid, like white vinegar or lemon juice, will react with baking soda to create the leavening powers you need.
-To substitute 1 teaspoon of baking powder, combine 1/4 teaspoon baking soda with 1/2 teaspoon vinegar.
+Liquid acids, like white vinegar or lemon juice, will react with baking soda to create the leavening powers you need.
+Just note that adding lemon juice may add a bit of flavor, so this is best when you're already making a citrusy baked good, or something that will complement the lemon.
+To substitute 1 teaspoon of baking powder:

 Self-rising flour has—you guessed it—leavening agents added.
-For each cup of self-rising flour, you can expect 1/2 to 1 teaspoon of baking powder and 1/4 teaspoon of salt to be present.
-Sub self-rising in for all-purpose flour 1:1, omitting any other leaveners in the recipe.
+For each cup of self-rising flour, you can expect 1/2 to 1 teaspoon baking powder and 1/4 teaspoon salt to be present.
+You can substitute self-rising flour for all-purpose flour using a 1:1 ratio, omitting any other leaveners in the recipe.